Wayside: A Serial Novel - Episode 4

 “Research has shown that if there are low levels of airborne pathogens present in wastewater – as we regularly confirm with data from our local sewer shed – the risk of community transmission is very low.
 It’s significantly lower outdoors than indoors, of course.
 Individuals have much more control over their risk outdoors.
 Our neighbors in Wayside are very well informed as to which situations would be riskier than others.
 If there’s plenty of space between you and other people, and you’re under an open sky – no trees or shelter above you, your risk of infection is extremely low.
 Crowd size can raise that risk, so when we have assemblies or gatherings, we recommend outdoor masking.”

 “Recommend… but not require?
-Isn’t that one of the criticisms you had about government and health authorities’ guidance for masking before Wayside was founded?”
+Isn’t that one of the criticisms you had about government guidance for masking before Wayside was founded?”
 She reached for a folder on the end table next to her chair, opening it on her lap.
-Then she put a stylish pair of reading glasses on and lifted the top page in the folder to the level of her eyes.
+Then she donned a stylish pair of reading glasses and lifted the page inside it to the level of her eyes.
 “In 2023, you went before Congress and gave an impassioned speech about your mother losing her battle with Long Covid.
 You vocally opposed the end of masking mandates, and stated your opinion that leaving masking behavior up to individual discretion increases the risk of harm to vulnerable members of the community.
 So how do you reconcile that with your lack of a masking mandate outdoors?”

 “And how would people get that alert?”